Dahie/DDS-Utils/README.md

 ## History

-The project some game development work in summer 2008.
-I needed some tools for for reviewing and processing DDS texture files.
+The project came from some game development projects in summer 2008.
+I needed tools for for reviewing and processing DDS texture files.
 This was my first own bigger java project and therefore I'm sure there are things that can be nicer and I'm open for feedback and criticism.